 Ron Montoya

-Montoya has received several commendations, awards and certificates throughout his career, including the Del Hock Lifetime Achievement Award presented by the Denver Metro Chamber of Commerce.
+Montoya has received several commendations, awards, and certificates throughout his career, including the Del Hock Lifetime Achievement Award presented by the Denver Metro Chamber of Commerce.
 On its Silver Anniversary, The Hispanic Chamber of Commerce of Denver honored Montoya by naming an award the Ronald E. Montoya Lifetime Achievement Award.
 In 2011, Montoya was appointed as honorary lieutenant by the chief of police of the Denver Police Department.
 Also that year, he received his honorary doctorate from the University of Colorado.

 Montoya has lived in the Denver community for more than 70 years.
 He and his wife, Naomi, have two sons, R.C. and Dan Montoya, who are both involved in the growth and success of Innov8 Solutions.

-Montoya has received several commendations, awards and certificates throughout his career, including the Del Hock Lifetime Achievement Award presented by the Denver Metro Chamber of Commerce.
+Montoya has received several commendations, awards, and certificates throughout his career, including the Del Hock Lifetime Achievement Award presented by the Denver Metro Chamber of Commerce.
 On its Silver Anniversary, The Hispanic Chamber of Commerce of Denver honored Montoya by naming an award the Ronald E. Montoya Lifetime Achievement Award.
 In 2011, Montoya was appointed as honorary lieutenant by the chief of police of the Denver Police Department.
 Also that year, he received his honorary doctorate from the University of Colorado.

 Montoya has lived in the Denver community for more than 70 years.
 He and his wife, Naomi, have two sons, R.C. and Dan Montoya, who are both involved in the growth and success of Innov8 Solutions.